-In our third instalment, the role of Warehouse Manager is in the spotlight.
+In this article, the role of Warehouse Manager is in the spotlight.

 Warehouse Managers play an integral part in the Supply Chain, managing inward goods and making sure products are delivered to customers in full, on time, and with no damages.
 The product range could be a mix of raw materials, parts or finished goods.
 The role is often in charge of supervising staff, fleets, equipment as well as administration to ensure the warehouse runs like clockwork.